Israel army shoots Palestinian while crossing from West Bank

 JERUSALEM (AP) — A Palestinian man died after he was shot by Israeli troops trying to cross the security fence near a military checkpoint in the occupied West Bank, hours after Israeli authorities apprehended two Palestinians who killed three people in an attack last week.

-The Israeli military said that soldiers “spotted a suspect who attempted to illegally cross the security fence” and fired at him.
+The Israeli military said that soldiers “spotted a suspect who attempted to illegally cross the security fence” near the northern West Bank city of Tulkarem and fired at him.
 It said the man was evacuated to receive medical treatment, but declined commenting on the man’s condition.
 The Palestinian Health Ministry confirmed the man’s death.

+The Israeli military also said an Israeli civilian shot a Palestinian man armed with a knife who entered a West Bank settlement south of Jerusalem.
+The circumstances of the incident were not clear, and the military provided no additional details.
+The Palestinian man’s condition was not clear.

 In a separate incident, a Palestinian man allegedly stabbed an Israeli police officer outside Jerusalem’s Old City.
 Police said the knife-wielding man stabbed the policeman, and other officers at the scene near the Damascus Gate shot the assailant.